 Antia wears many hats as a Waterwatch Coordinator and Facilitator of the Upper Murrumbidgee Demonstration Reach.
 A passionate paddler and lover of the river, Antia spends her time working with locals to protect and restore the Murrumbidgee from Casuarina Sands to the Headwaters.
 She is a great community connector, bringing landholders together to remove weeds, stabilise banks and create native fish habitat.
 Her interest is working with the community to build knowledge and share information and use it as part of locally tailored programs.

-Mikayla assists in content creation, field visits and carbon sequestration projects.
-Working with Rivers of Carbon has helped connect her earth science and geography studies with real world experience and applications.
+Mikayla looks after the Naas, Gudgenby and Source Water projects.
+Working with Rivers of Carbon has helped connect her Earth science and agricultural studies with real world experience and applications.
 She is most excited to learn about how engaging landholders can create better outcomes for land, wildlife and people.
 She is looking forward to collaborating further with enthusiastic people working towards a sustainable future.

 What people say about us: